• Menu

 Number of Hospitals Within 25 miles of the City: 11

-Colonial Heights is located next to Petersburg – which earned our number three spot on our list of best places to retire in Virginia.
-The Appomattox River winds through the East side of the city and is a magnet for retirees.
-Furthermore, Colonial Heights is known for its museums and inviting parks that dot the city.
+An ideal spot for retirees seeking a peaceful place to call home is Colonial Heights.
+It is located next to Petersburg – which earned our number three spot on our list of best places to retire in Virginia.
+The Appomattox River winds through the East side of the city.

 NewHomeSource pulled data from the FBI Uniform Crime Reporting Services, Medicare’s Hospital Compare and the U.S. Census Bureau.
 In the event exact crime data was unavailable, estimates were used.
 Median home price, number of hospitals, 65+ population, and crime rates were entered into an algorithm to calculate a score for each city whose population is at least 10,000.